StarRocks/starrocks/docs/administration/resource_group.md

 You can set the resource group `type` to `short_query`, `insert`, or `normal`.

+- The default value is `normal`.
+You do not need specify `normal` in the parameter `type`.
 - When loading tasks hit a `insert` resource group, the BE node reserves the specified CPU resources for the loading tasks.
 - When queries hit a `short_query` resource group, the BE node reserves the CPU resource specified in `short_query.cpu_core_limit`.
 The CPU resource reserved for queries that hit `normal` resource group is limited to `BE core - short_query.cpu_core_limit`.
 - When no query hits the `short_query` resource group, no limit is imposed to the resource of `normal` resource group.

 > **CAUTION**
 >
-> You can create at most ONE short query resource group in a StarRocks Cluster.
+> - You can create at most ONE short query resource group in a StarRocks Cluster.
+> - StarRocks does not set set a hard upper limit of CPU resource for `short_query` resource group.

 ### classifier